sematext/docs/docs/sematext-docker-agent/installation.md

 ## Docker Swarm and Docker Enterprise

-Connect your Docker client to Swarm or UCP remote API endpoint and deploy Sematext Docker Agent with following docker command with your SPM and Logsene tokens:
+Connect your Docker client to Swarm or UCP remote API endpoint and deploy Sematext Docker Agent with following docker command with your Monitoring and Logsene tokens:

 ```bash
 docker service create -mode global -name sematext-agent-docker \